agersant/itsumono/README.md

 // Register an animation that loops between the "walk_0" and "walk_1" frame sheet.registerAnimation("walk", ["walk_0", "walk_1"], [200, 200], true);

-// Create an animated sprite using our sheet: var sprite = new AnimatedSprite(sheet, "stand");
+// Create an animated sprite using the sheet var sprite = new AnimatedSprite(sheet, "stand");
 sprite.setAnimation("walk");
 addChild(sprite);